Development environment setup

 - visit this link to configure docker group to run it without sudo

 That’s pretty it.
-In the next two posts, we will focus on Vim and Tmuxp configuration which usually confuses people the most.
+In the next two posts, we will focus on Vim and Tmuxp configuration which usually confuse people the most.
 Next, we are going to move to workflow description and general productivity tips.